matteocorti/check_ssl_cert/README.md

       --ignore-sig-alg             Do not check if the certificate was signed with SHA1 or MD5
-      --ignore-ssl-labs-cache      Force a new check by SSL Labs (see -L) --ignore-tls-renegotiation   Ignore the TLS renegotiation check
+      --ignore-ssl-labs-cache      Force a new check by SSL Labs (see -L) --ignore-ssl-labs-errors     Ignore errors if SSL Labs is not accessible or times out
+      --ignore-tls-renegotiation   Ignore the TLS renegotiation check
       --inetproto protocol         Force IP version 4 or 6 --info                       Print certificate information